Need help with your academic studies? The Library Peer Mentor service connects students with students.

 Languages: English, Hindi

-"I can help you with transitioning into university, studying abroad and research and study hacks along with tips for your design journey."
+"I can help you with transitioning into university, studying abroad, study hacks, along with tips for your design journey."

 "Easy to communicate and friendly people."